 - So even though you may not be able to afford a property, but you can still afford to invest in a REIT with just a few thousand.

 - In a way, it’s a mode to fractionally own real estate that allows small investors to invest in commercial realty that is mostly unavailable and unaffordable to them.
+Also read, about fractional ownership of real estate in India.

 - The one obvious risk for rental-dependent REITs is that their properties can go vacant and rents can dry up.
 An economic downturn can affect the demand for commercial real estate very badly.
 Oversupply of commercial real estate square footage in nearby areas too can impact the rent of REIT assets negatively.